claymager/idrall/README.md

 There's implementations of `FromDhall` for `String`, `Nat`, `Integer`, `Bool`, `Double`, and `List`/`Maybe` of those.
 That interface gives you the `fromDhall` function you can use on dhall expression to get a `Maybe` of your Idris ADT or Record.
 See the `./tests/derive` dir for some examples.

 The behaviour of this isn't thought out yet.
 For example, the `deriveFromDhall ADT` function ignores the dhall union and just looks for matching constructors.
 Also `deriveFromDhall Record` ignores extra fields on the dhall record.
 This behaviour may change.
+Also, as the elaborator reflection returns a `Maybe`, there's no good error messages when `fromDhall` fails, so that'll need updating.

 ## Indepth Usage (very alpha, YMMV)